erickbr15/palaven-llm-sat/README.md

 - Specific examples showing the impact of RAG on the project.

 ## 11. Licensing and Copyright
-This project is distributed under [specify license type].
+This project is licensed under the MIT License.
+For full license details, please refer to the [LICENSE.md](./LICENSE.md) file in this repository.

-© [Year] [Your Name or Organization's Name].
+© 2024 Erick Badillo Rangel.
 All rights reserved.

-## 12. Contact and Support
-For support or inquiries, please contact:
-- Email: [your-email@example.com]
-- GitHub: [GitHub link]
-- LinkedIn: [LinkedIn profile link]